Host Acts of Science: Connected

 • 00:00–00:15 — Arrivals & Setup (15 min)

 Welcome your guests!
 Encourage participants to sign up for SciStarter.org.
 Open the Zoom link on the large screen with audio enabled.
-During this set up time, you will be able to run a quick ice-breaker (e.g., “Why does this research matter to you?”), do a guided account setup, and announce yourself as a participating library/school/community-based organization.
+During this setup time, you will be able to run a quick ice-breaker (e.g., “Why does this research matter to you?”), do a guided account setup, and announce yourself as a participating library/school/community-based organization.

 • 00:15–00:20 — Orientation (5 min)